Mad River (California): Watershed and river modifications

 The Mad River drains approximately 497 sqmi of the Coast Range Geomorphic Province and empties into the Pacific Ocean north of Humboldt Bay in Humboldt County, California.
 The basin is about 100 mi in length and averages six miles (10 km) wide.
 Elevations range from sea level at the mouth to 3000 ft along the western ridge to 6000 ft in the headwaters.
-Principal tributaries to the Mad River include South Fork Mad River, North Fork Mad River, Barry Creek, Pilot Creek, Deer Creek, Bug Creek, Graham Creek, Grace Flat, Blue Slide Creek, Boulder Creek, Maple Creek, Canõn Creek, Lindsey Creek, and Mill (Hall) Creek.
+Principal tributaries to the Mad River include South Fork Mad River, North Fork Mad River, Barry Creek, Pilot Creek, Deer Creek, Bug Creek, Graham Creek, Grace Flat, Blue Slide Creek, Boulder Creek, Maple Creek, Cañon Creek, Lindsey Creek, and Mill (Hall) Creek.

 The river provides groundwater recharge for agricultural water supplies and is free-flowing for 85 percent of its length.
 Matthews Dam, about one third of the way down the river from its source, forms Ruth Reservoir.
 The dam is owned by Humboldt Bay Municipal Water District, which provides water from Ranney collectors near Essex for municipal and industrial use in Eureka, Arcata, Blue Lake and numerous unincorporated communities in the Humboldt Bay area.
 The reservoir can hold 48,000 acre.ft of water; and releases power a two megawatt hydro-electric plant generating 5 million kwh during an average water year.

 In the 1960s, a dam for the Mad River in Humboldt County was proposed by the Army Corps of Engineers.
 The proposed blockage would have flooded the Maple Creek/Butler Valley area and adversely affected the health of the Mad River watershed.
 Gradually the opposition from the community, including the urban areas of the county, forced a suspension of the project schedule and finally the cancellation of the project.
 The dam was never built.

 The greatest problem of the Mad River drainage basin, as for many rivers in this area of the state, is erosion causing excessive sediment buildup in the river and its tributaries.
 The main causes of the erosion are excessive road building and logging, especially historical logging practices like clear-cutting.
 In addition, the removal of riparian vegetation (primarily due to conversion of natural lands to ranching purposes) increases erosion and urbanization causes decreased water quality.
 In 1992, the Environmental Protection Agency listed the Mad River under section 303(d) of the California Clean Water Act Section as sediment impaired, due to elevated erosion and siltation.
 In 2006, the river was additionally listed as temperature and turbidity-impaired.